ponyfoo/articles/2018/09-21--module-design/body.markdown

 Before we go off and start pondering the best ways of abstracting a feature we need to implement so that it caters to every single requirement that might come in the future, it's necessary to take a step back and consider simpler alternatives.
 A simple implementation means we pay smaller upfront costs, but it doesn't necessarily mean that new requirements will result in breaking changes.

 Interfaces don't need to cater to every conceivable use case from the outset.
-As we've analyzed in chapter 2, sometimes we may get away with first implementing a solution for the simplest or most common use case, and then adding an options parameter through which newer use cases can be configured.
+Sometimes we may get away with first implementing a solution for the simplest or most common use case, and then adding an options parameter through which newer use cases can be configured.
 As we get to more advanced use cases, we can make decisions as outlined in the previous section, choosing which use cases deserve to be grouped under an abstraction and which are too narrow for an abstraction to be worthwhile.

 Similarly, the interface could start off supporting only one way of receiving its inputs, and as use cases evolve we might bake polymorphism into the mix, accepting multiple input types in the same parameter position.
 Grandiose thinking may take us to believe that, in order to be great, our interfaces must be able to handle every input type and be highly configurable with dozens of configuration options.
 This might well be true for the most advanced users of our interface, but if we don't take the time to let the interface evolve and mature as needed, we might code our interface into a corner that can then only be repaired by writing a different component from a ground up with a better thought out interface, and later replacing references to the old component with the new one.